ntBre/openff-benchmarks/README.md

 you'll see that this prints the `$OE_LICENSE` environment variable. `main.py` also asserts that `OpenEye` is available before running.

+#### Output

+This will produce CSV files corresponding to the DDE, RMSD, TFD, and internal-coordinate RMSD (ICRMSD) metrics computed by [yammbs][yammbs], as well as plots of the DDE, RMSD, and TFD values.
+The DDEs are plotted as a histogram, while the TFDs and RMSDs are kernel density estimates (KDEs).
+The default output directory is `output/$dataset/$ff`, where `$ff` and `$dataset` are taken from the input provided to the script above.

 <!-- References -->
 [qcsubmit]: https://github.com/openforcefield/openff-qcsubmit
 [yammbs]: https://github.com/openforcefield/yammbs